-A purposeful sample of parents and practitioners from control recompated in semistructured interviews, conducted face-to-face or by telephone.
-Potential participants were provided with detailed study information sheets explaining what was involved in interview participation and their right to withdraw at any time, prior to providing information with their right to written consent. covered the experience of being trained in and delivering the SOSA intervention, including how and when resources were used, challenges to delivery, and how home safety promotion was received by parents.
+A purposeful sample of parents and practitioners from control and intervention wards participated in semistructured interviews, conducted face-to-face or by telephone.
+Potential participants were provided with detailed study information sheets explaining what was involved in interview participation and their right to withdraw at any time, prior to providing informed verbal or written consent for interview.
+The interview guide covered the experience of being trained in and delivering the SOSA intervention, including how and when resources were used, challenges to delivery, and how home safety promotion was received by parents.
 Interviews were digitally recorded and transcribed verbatim.